asii-mov/asii-mov/README.md

 Projects:
 - [Llama Guard Learning Loop](https://github.com/asii-mov/Llama-Guard-Output-Feedback) - Still in progress, I am attempting to teach a safeguard to learn from blocked outputs by using its input prompt to stop attacks earlier
+- [CodeSucks AI](https://github.com/asii-mov/codesucks-ai) - SAST that leverages SemGrep and TruffleHog to find security issues with automated code patching using Anthropic's Claude
 - Happy CISO - A repository full of AppSec guidance, tools and examples to ensure your CISO is happy (WIP - I haven't touched it yet 😅)